stepwisehq/prosemirror-dotnet/README.md

 ProseMirror.Net
 ===============

+> [!NOTE]
+> This project is *not* dead!
+ProseMirror's core packages see very little change due to maturity; including bug fixes.
+ProseMirror.Net
+> powers the collaborative editing backend at [StepWiseHQ](https://stepwisehq.com).

+*The* best way to work with ProseMirror document models in DotNet:

+- Document and step DTOs for serialization/deserialization
+- Building and updating documents server-side
+- Server-side schema validation
+- Building collaborative editing backends

-A direct translation of the core ProseMirror packages from TypeScript to C#
+ProseMirror.Net is a direct translation of the core ProseMirror packages from TypeScript to C#

 - [x] `prosemirror-model`
 - [x] `prosemirror-transform`